AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 }
 ```

 You can find an [exhaustive list of Prettier options](https://prettier.io/docs/en/options.html) in their docs.
+Note that you can also specify these Prettier rules in your ESLint `rules` section, but [the plugin maintainers do not recommend doing this](https://www.npmjs.com/package/eslint-plugin-prettier) (see the section on `Options`).

 With that out of the way, let's now look at how to configure ESLint for different types of projects.
 This assumes that you've already installed the correct plugins and formatters as instructed in an earlier section.

-Finally, note that you can also specify these Prettier rules in your ESLint `rules` section, but [the plugin maintainers do not recommend doing this](https://www.npmjs.com/package/eslint-plugin-prettier) (see the section on `Options`).

 ##### JavaScript (or Node) ESLint Config